FuelLabs/sway-libs/README.md

 > **NOTE:**
 > Sway is a language under heavy development therefore the libraries may not be the most ergonomic.
 Over time they should receive updates / improvements in order to demonstrate how Sway can be used in real use cases.

-## Sway Libs Book
+## Sway Libs Docs Hub

-Please refer to the [Sway Libs Book](https://fuellabs.github.io/sway-libs/book/index.html) for documentation for a general overview on Sway Libs and how to implement libraries.
+Please refer to the [Sway Libs Docs Hub](https://docs.fuel.network/docs/sway-libs/) for documentation for a general overview on Sway Libs and how to implement libraries.

-## Sway Docs
+## Library Docs

 For implementation details on the libraries please see the [Sway Libs Docs](https://fuellabs.github.io/sway-libs/master/sway_libs/).